THIS COULD HURT

 ADVANCE PRAISE & REVIEWS

-LJ raves (starred review): “…An ultimately hopeful, completely inventive tale…” READ MORE
+LIBRARY JOURNAL raves (starred review): “…An ultimately hopeful, completely inventive tale…”

-Booklist raves: “Incisive…Medoff’s scenarios will be familiar to everyone employed everywhere, no matter the company size, and she cogently captures the angst and celebrates the camaraderie of coworkers committed to group success while struggling with personal demons.”
-FULL REVIEW TO COME
+BOOKLIST raves: “Incisive…Medoff’s scenarios will be familiar to everyone employed everywhere, no matter the company size, and she cogently captures the angst and celebrates the camaraderie of coworkers committed to group success while struggling with personal demons.”

 All too often, characters in novels live in that rarified novel-world where real-life concerns like jobs and bills and the sudden vital need for a flowchart simply don’t exist.
 Jillian Medoff remedies this with a refreshingly authentic portrait of corporate America and the varied souls that dream, conspire, flounder and triumph there, and this she does with a great deal of affection and charm.
 A very enjoyable book.